 Common Carrier Method: All business income of railroads and interstate motor carriers of persons or property for-hire shall be apportioned to this state on the basis of mileage.
 For railroads, multiply the business income by a fraction, the numerator of which is the freight car miles in this state and the denominator of which is the freight car miles everywhere.
-For interstate motor carriers, multiply the business income by a fraction, the numerator of which is the total number of miles operated in this state and the denominator of which is the total number of miles operated everywhere.
+For interstate motor carriers, multiply the business income by a fraction, the total number of miles operated in this state and the denominator of which is the total number of miles operated everywhere.